HEA6 (PP) - Delivering a safe, accessible, sustainable and health-enabling transport system

 - Facilitating and encouraging walking and cycling through protecting the amenity and safety of the public realm, avoiding street clutter and other unnecessary obstructions and structures, making specific provision for people with disabilities, and maintaining and improving the Public Rights of Way network.

-- Delivering a strategic cycle network and facilities for cyclists which encourage both recreational cycling and the greater use of cycling as a primary mode of transport.
+- Delivering the Strategic Cycle Network and facilities for cyclists which encourage both recreational cycling and the greater use of cycling as a primary mode of transport.

 - Delivering a public transport system that everyone can use, including working with the bus companies to provide easier ticketing, clear journey planning and timetable information, and accessible boarding and alighting across the city.